Savy-EIP/.github/profile/beta_test_plan.md

 ## **1. Core Functionalities for Beta Version**

-[List and describe the core functionalities that must be available for beta testing.
-Explain any changes made since the original Tech3 Action Plan.]

 | **Feature Name**               | **Description**                                                                                                 | **Priority (High/Medium/Low)** | **Changes Since Tech3**      |
 | ------------------------------ | --------------------------------------------------------------------------------------------------------------- | ------------------------------ | ---------------------------- |
 | Send messages                  | User sends a message to an Echo with a dedicated interface                                                      | High                           |                              |